weihanglo/weihanglo.github.io/source/_posts/how-is-new-terminal-in-vs-code-so-fast.md

 ### Resource Saver

 Another selling points is that 2D Canvas rendering provides a plenty of **pixel-awared** drawing commands.
-Instead of updating the whole canvas element, these drawing methods let you decide your region of interset to be re-render in [per-pixel level][pixel-manipulation-canvas].
+Instead of updating the whole canvas element, these drawing methods let you decide your region of interest to be re-render in [per-pixel level][pixel-manipulation-canvas].
 Almost all drawing API provide optional coordinates and size parameters for devs to tweak what they really desire.
 The process of updating only changed elements is called **invalidation**, and that preserves much precious CPU and GPU time.

 As opposed to DOM elements, styles in 2D canvas are shared between each path belongs to the canvas.
 No need to store inline-styling information for every elements.
 If you want to temporarily store your style state, you can use the standard `context.save()` and `context.restore()` methods to push/pop your styles from a stack-like context state container.
 That's why I call canvas a **memory saver**!